 - Move your controllers and verify tracking, test buttons, and verify teleportation works.
 If they don't, then check out the motion controller troubleshooting section

 A: Currently controllers support pairing with a single PC at this time.
 Follow the instructions on motion controller setup to pair your controllers.
-Before pairing remember to remove existing paired controllers from Bluetooth & other devices so that Windows will discover the controllers.
+Before pairing remember to remove existing paired controllers from Bluetooth & other devices within Settings so that Windows will discover the controllers.

-How I can check battery level?
+How can I check battery level?

 A: Battery level is on reverse side of the virtual model, there is no physical battery level indicator.
-After powering on controller wait few seconds to let reading stabilize.
+After powering on controller wait few seconds to let the reading stabilize.

 Can you use these controllers without a headset?
 Just for the joystick/trigger/etc input?